FREQUENTLY ASKED QUESTIONS

 Assessments are done to evaluate risks that could impact the value of a project, and they are fairly common tools in long-term construction projects.
 The District hired Atkins to provide annual risk assessments — the financial analysis and budgetary oversight — of all SMART Program projects.

-There are several ways the public can find the status of SMART Program projects.
-The public can review Capital Program Facility Reports, which includes information about ongoing projects at any school.
-To view these reports, please visit: http://browardschools.com/Web/Smart-Needs.
+• There are several ways the public can find the status of SMART Program projects.
+The public can review each schools project status by visiting the individual school page or District/Municipal spotlight report.
+To view these reports, please visit: https://bcpssmartfutures.com/school-spotlight-reports/

-• The District also provides regularly updates on the SMART Program to city officials, business groups and community organizations.
+• The District also provides regular updates on the SMART Program to city officials, business groups and community organizations

 Yes.
 The District has modified its procurement policies to bring more local small businesses into the SMART Program as contractors and vendors.
 School District contracts are vehicles that stimulate job growth and boost the local economy.